thanhhnguyen23/MediaBinge-Java/README.md

-# git-setup-Java
+# rbs_v4-backend
-Setting up a repo for a Java project via maven
+Backend Java application used to support the RBS NG UI